OscarMoliina/agent2048/README.md

 Learning to Play 2048 with Deep Reinforcement Learning - Algorithm Comparison

 ### To-Do
-- Random Agent
+- Basic Learner Agent: Find Deep Learning Strategies
-- Reward Plot
+- Improve Code Generalization for all the Agents